 188. Field Studies: NPI Small Business Improvement Project

-The purpose of this two-quarter course is to engage undergraduate business students directly with a small business in a local neighborhood.
-Students will conduct an analysis of a local business or organization, develop an action plan, and implement the plan to improve business performance.
-The purpose of Neighborhood Prosperity Initiative is to provide opportunities for undergraduate business students to contribute to the economic growth and well-being of a local neighborhood in a sustained (multi-year) and ethical way.
+In this two-quarter course, students work directly with a small business in a local, economically disadvantaged neighborhood.
+Students conduct an analysis of the business owner's goals, develop an action plan, and implement the plan to improve business performance.
+The purpose of the Neighborhood Prosperity Initiative is to provide a unique learning opportunity for undergraduate business students and to contribute to the economic growth and prosperity of a local neighborhood in a sustainable, ethical, and effective way.
 This course fulfills the ELSJ University Core requirement.
 This course requires participation in community-based learning (CBL) experiences off campus.
 Students must complete two consecutive quarters.
 (2 units)

 190. LSB Peer Advising Practicum